 Jebel Akakus and the Ubari Sand Sea

-The Akakus Mountains, with their extraordinary rock formations, were the canvas for pre-historic artists.
+The Akakus Mountains, with their extraordinary rock formations, were the canvas for prehistoric artists.
 Here you will find images of everyday life and animals more usually associated with central and southern Africa, dating back to 10,000BC.
-I spent five days exploring the Akakus and the Ubari Sand Sea, traveling in a 4WD vehicle and camping under a full moon.
+I spent five days exploring the Akakus and the Ubari Sand Sea, traveling in a 4x4 vehicle and camping under a full moon.
 Salty lakes break up the rolling Ubari Dunes and are a great place for a swim after a couple of days in the wild.

-However, the best aspect of these desert expeditions is the company of the drivers and chefs, who manage to convey a brilliant sense of humour despite the language barrier.
+However, the best aspect of these desert expeditions is the company of the drivers and chefs, who manage to convey a brilliant sense of humor despite the language barrier.
 Travel to Libya is not without its challenges, but the rewards of discovering a magnificent, ancient land sealed off from the outside world for so much of our lifetime more than made up for these during my visit.